Open all

 Our View

-One of the oldest schools in the world with the stunning Ely Cathedral at its heart, King’s Ely certainly has gravitas.
-And with pupils regularly filing into the cathedral for assemblies, services, and choristers’ choir practice, it feels like a grounding force for everyone.
-But equally appealing is the incredibly friendly atmosphere at the school and the brilliant choice of academic and co-curricular options.
-And with the prep on the same site and nursery and pre-prep five minutes’ walk away, it offers an all-through option which is certainly compelling.
+There’s a great sense of community at King’s Ely, with a generous championing of one another that means pupils are in the perfect environment to find, own and pursue their passions.
+And as one of the oldest schools in the world and with the stunning Ely Cathedral at its heart, pupils also get a unique sense of grounding as they regularly file into the cathedral for assemblies, services, and choristers’ choir practice.
+Indeed, the school is brilliant at embedding strong values and helping pupils understand what it is to be human – and with the prep on the same site and nursery and pre-prep five minutes’ walk away, it offers an all-through option which is hard to beat.

 Where?

 King’s Ely sits in the shadow of the cathedral in the centre of Ely, which is the second smallest city in the country and as pretty as a picture with a lovely waterfront and the fens surrounding it.
 The school’s 75-acre grounds are home to some amazing architecture, from the beautifully restored medieval Monastic Barn where pupils climb an ancient winding staircase to the dining hall to the Old Palace, a 15th-century Tudor building once home to the bishops of Ely and now the most impressive sixth-form centre we’ve ever seen.
-Cambridge is a 20-minute train ride away and around 45 minutes by car.
+Cambridge is around 45 minutes by car and a 20-minute train ride away – the station is a five-minute walk and some 250 pupils come in on the train.
+There are also 14 minibus routes that fan out as far afield as Newmarket.

 Head